-Here, he circumscribes a separate concept wherein many objects may be generated from a finite system.
+Here, he circumscribes the separate concept wherein many objects may be generated from a finite system in a purely computational but not inherently functional context.
 This concept, which is putatively separable from other dimensions of creativity, is formal and mathematical in nature allowing a conception where it can be envisaged in a machine implementation.
-We can refer to this concept as "Infinite Generation Creativity".
+We can refer to this concept as "Mathematical Nonfunctional Creativity".

-The foregoing separable unmechanizable dimension of linguistic creativity, which is a form of free will instigation in expressive choice, is separated conceptually by its relatively free nature in functionally relevant content selection.
-While it is the interface from which linguistic structural representation emanates and may be proposed as separate as a module or domain of knowledge, it nevertheless is inherently coupled to sentence formulation so deserves consideration as "Free Choice Creativity".
+In contrast with mathematical nonfunctional creativity, the foregoing separable unmechanized dimension of linguistic creativity, which is a form of free will instigation in expressive choice, is separated conceptually by its relatively free nature in functionally relevant content and form selection.
+It is the interface from which linguistic structural representation emanates, potentially understood as a separate module or domain of knowledge.
+This is inherently coupled to sentence formulation so deserves recognition as "Free Choice Conceptive Creativity".

-As we see, Chomsky fairly couches his goals for his linguistic program as the Galilean Challenge but there are multiple dimensions of selectivity in formulating varieties of the general idea.
-In view of these distinctions we can seek to specify what Chomsky intends among these various possibilities.

-Here is his definition and characterization of the subject matter to be investigated indicating an orientation to quite a general idea:
+As we see from this breakdown, Chomsky firmly couches the goals for his linguistic program within the Galilean Challenge but there are multiple dimensions of selectivity in varieties of the general idea.
+Among the various notions of creativity, Chomsky's phrasing is often general without differentiating all the various facets.
+This can be a limitation on the opportunity to articulate alternative theories that factor linguistic competence differently.
+Here is an example indicating an orientation to quite a general idea: